 Graduation requirements at Brebeuf Jesuit include three years of Social Studies.
 A student must have (1) one year of World Civilizations, (2) one year of United States History, (3) one semester of Economics and (4) one semester of United States Government.
 Additionally, students are strongly encouraged to take advantage of our elective course offerings, which they can take during their junior and senior years.
-Our eight advanced placement (AP) courses -AP Comparative Government, AP US Government, AP European History, AP Macroeconomics, AP Microeconomics, AP Psychology, AP United States History and AP Human Geography- are college level courses and are designed to prepare students for the Advanced Placement examinations given by the College Board.
+Our eight advanced placement (AP) courses -AP Comparative Government, AP US Government, AP European History, AP Macroeconomics, AP Microeconomics, AP Psychology, AP United States History and AP Human Geography-are college level courses and are designed to prepare students for the Advanced Placement examinations given by the College Board.

-Freshmen Sophomores Juniors Seniors

-World One of the following: Any one or more of the following: One of the following:

-Civilizations United States History AP Comparative Government US Government

-OR AP United States History AP European History AP US Government

-AP World History AP Microeconomics

-Modern Any one or more of the AP Psychology AND

-following: AP Human Geography

-Introduction to Business Introduction to Psychology One of the following:

-Sports Psychology Sports Psychology Economics

-Black History I Sociology AP Macroeconomics

-Black History II Black History I

-Black History II Any one or more of the following

-Genocide and the Holocaust elective:

-Introduction to Business AP Comparative Government

-Principles of Business Management AP European History

-Personal Finance/Entrepreneurship AP Microeconomics

-AP Psychology

-AP Human Geography

-Introduction to Psychology

-Sports Psychology

-Sociology

-Black History I

-Black History II

-Genocide and the Holocaust

-Principles of Business Management

-Personal Finance/Entrepreneurship
+Freshmen Sophomores Juniors Seniors Civilizations U OR AP World History Modern A fo In Sq Bi One of the following: United States History AP United States History Any one or more of the following: Introduction to Business ports Psychology Black History I Black History II Any one or more of the following: AP Comparative Government AP European History AP Microeconomics AP Psychology AP Human Geography Introduction to Psychology Sports Psychology Sociology Black History I Black History II Genocide and the Holocaust Introduction to Business Principles of Business Management Personal Finance/Entrepreneurship One of the following: US Government AP US Government AND One of the following: Economics AP Macroeconomics Any one or more of the following elective: AP Comparative Government AP European History AP Microeconomics AP Psychology AP Human Geography Introduction to Psychology Sports Psychology Sociology Black History I Black History II Genocide and the Holocaust Principles of Business Management Personal Finance/Entrepreneurship

-4011 World History and Civilizations I

-4012 World History and Civilizations II
+4011 World History and Civilizations I4012 World History and Civilizations II